Child Protection Officer

 Rights & Confidentiality:

-- If a complaint is made against a member of the Wll Opera he or she will be made aware of his rights under the W11 Opera’s disciplinary procedures.
+- If a complaint is made against a member of W11 Opera he or she will be made aware of his rights under W11 Opera’s disciplinary procedures.

 - No matter how you may feel about the accusation, both the alleged abuser and the child who is thought to have been abused have the right to confidentiality under the Data Protection Act 1998.
 Remember also that any possible criminal investigation could be compromised through inappropriate information being released.